 Moreover, there is high potential for new discoveries in the Arctic, both onshore and offshore.
 In the near term, oil will come mostly from producing fields onshore, which may have about five billion barrels of conventional oil remaining.
 There are other known but not yet producing fields on state land that could hold two billion barrels.
 Federals areas onshore and offshore may contain up to 36 billion barrels of oil.

 A U.S. Department of Energy report estimates the recoverable oil reserves on the North Slope to be 22 billion barrels, including reserves from existing fields, as well as undiscovered resources.
 Natural gas estimates reach as high as 124 trillion cubic feet (tcf).

 A revised 2011 U.S. Geological Survey assessment of the National Petroleum Reserve-Alaska (NPR-A) resulted in an estimate of 900 million barrels of oil and 17.5 tcf of natural gas.
 An assessment of the 1002 Area of Arctic National Wildlife Refuge (ANWR) gave a mean estimate of 10.4 billion barrels of technically-recoverable oil.

-The Alaska Outer Continental Shelf constitutes one of the world’s largest untapped resources potentially reaching as high as 27 billion barrels of oil and 132 trillion cubic feet of natural gas, with the majority being in the Chukchi Sea.
+The Alaska Outer Continental Shelf constitutes one of the world’s largest untapped resources potentially reaching as high as 26 billion barrels of oil and 132 tcf of natural gas, with the majority being in the Chukchi Sea.
 In February 2008, the second most successful oil and gas lease sale in the history of the United States took place, covering millions of acres in the Chukchi Sea.
-The sale raised a record $2.7 billion in revenue.
+The sale raised a record $2.7 billion in federal revenue.